codeonlyjs/website/content/guide/templateEmbedSlots.md

         attr_href: c => c.href,
         on_click: c => c.on_click(ev),
         $: {
-            // EmbedSlot lets outer content be embedded here
-            type: "embed-slot",
+            type: "embed-slot", /* Special name "embed-slot" */
-            // Make this slot available as 'content' property on the component
+            bind: "content", /* Make this slot available as a component property */
-            bind: "content",
-            // Use this if the content slot isn't used.
-            placeholder: c => c.title,
+            placeholder: c => c.title, /* Placeholder if no slot content */
         }
     }

-    // The template compiler needs to know about slots
-    // so declare them like this.
-    static slots = [ "content" ];
+    static slots = [ "content" ]; /* Slot names need to be declared */
 }
 ```